millerthegorilla/artisan_scripts/README.md

 ### server reload...

-In the case of a production setup, if you make any changes to the code base, and need to reload the server, you can run the script 'reload.sh'.
+In the case of a production setup, if you make any changes to the code base, and need to reload the server, you can run the script ./artisan_run with the reload verb.
 This will call supervisorctl to reload the gunicorn process and then start and stop the swag container to reload nginx.

-### customising scripts

-If you want to add a container, or customise an existing container, you can either edit initial_provision.sh to install a new image, or customise/add a script to the container_scripts directory.
-The script create_all.sh shells out to a bunch of scripts in that container_scripts directory.
-In each of these scripts are a bunch of podman commands to bring up a container, and to customise it in some way.
-The script get_variables.sh reads user input to get environment variables.
-This then uses the envsubst command to complete a ./templates/env_files/scripts_env and ./templates/env_files/settings_env.
-The scripts_env provides environment variables to the scripts, and the settings_env is copied to the directory /etc/opt/$PROJECT_NAME/settings to be read as and when by settings.py.
-If you want to change any image tag then you will need to do so in the script ./initial_provision.sh and also the file ./templates/env_files/scripts_env.

 ### customising django_artisan